Georg Wilhelm Steller: Biography

-Of the six species of birds and mammals that Steller discovered during the voyage, two are extinct (Steller's sea cow and the spectacled cormorant) and three are endangered or in severe decline (Steller sea lion, Steller's eider and Steller's sea eagle).
+Of the six species of birds and mammals that Steller discovered during the voyage, two are extinct (Steller's sea cow and the spectacled cormorant) and three are near threatened and vulnerable (Steller sea lion, Steller's eider and Steller's sea eagle).
 The sea cow, in particular, a massive northern relative of the dugong, lasted only 27 years after Steller discovered and named it.
 The sea cow had a limited population that quickly became victim of overhunting by the Russian crews that followed in Bering's wake.

-Steller's jay is one of the few species named after Steller that is not currently endangered.
+Steller's jay is one of the few species named after Steller that is not currently listed as endangered.
 In his brief encounter with the bird, Steller was able to deduce that the jay was kin to the American blue jay, a fact which seemed proof that Alaska was indeed part of North America.

-Although Steller tried to treat the crew's growing scurvy epidemic with leaves and berries he had gathered, officers scorned his proposal.
-Steller and his assistant were some of the very few who did not suffer from the ailment.
-On the return journey, with only 12 members of the crew able to move and the rigging rapidly failing, the expedition was shipwrecked on what later became known as Bering Island.
-Almost half of the crew had perished from scurvy during the voyage.
-Steller nursed the survivors, including Bering, but the aging captain could not be saved and died.
-The remaining men made camp with little food or water, a situation made only worse by frequent raids by Arctic foxes.
-The crew hunted sea otters, sea lions, fur seals and sea cows to survive the winter.
 Despite the hardships the crew endured, Steller studied the flora, fauna, and topography of the island in great detail.
 Of particular note were the only detailed behavioral and anatomical observations of Steller's sea cow, a large sirenian mammal that once ranged across the Northern Pacific during the Ice Ages, but whose surviving relict population was confined to the shallow kelp beds around the Commander Islands, and which was driven to extinction within 30 years of discovery by Europeans.